 The eWON Flexy is a device created by eWON that allows for simplified connection of industrial machines to the internet.
 For innius we've created a component that publishes eWON tag values to innius.

-First you are going to need a connection with the eWON itself.
+First you will need a connection with the eWON itself.
 For this you will need the eBuddy program from eWON.
-This program will automatically detect any eWONs connected on the network.
-From eBuddy you can open the webpage of the Flexy, where you can create and view tags and reboot the Flexy when needed.
+This program will automatically detect any eWONs connected to the network.
+From eBuddy you can open a webpage for the Flexy, where you can create and view tags and reboot the Flexy when needed.
 Creating tags is done in the tag menu.
 After creating the tags for your setup you can check if the connection is working by viewing the tag values.
 If there is a red cross in the tag line it is not working.

 Now you can create/edit the sensors in innius.
 The important thing here is that the sensor's physical_id in innius, must match the actual sensor's tag name in the Flexy.

 After you've created your machine (click here to read how), the next step is to create the connector.
 This is done by following these steps:

 - On the Home screen, click the button 'Add Connection'.

 - Give the connector a clear name and click 'Next'.
 Remember that each connector should have a unique name.